appdotnet/object-metadata/channel-types/net.patter-app.room.md

 Most messages have text with optional annotations.
 Clients should render the text of such messages and ignore any unknown annotations.
 If a post has no text (machine_only) and has no known annotations, it should be ignored.

 The following annotations are common in messages in Patter Rooms:
 * [net.patter-app.broadcast](/object-metadata/master/annotations/net.patter-app.broadcast) is used by some clients to indicate messages which have been copied into a post.
 Clients may indicate these messages visually and provide a way to open the post.
-The post itself should contain a [net.app.core.cross-post](/object-metadata/master/annotations/net.app.core.cross-post) annotation indicating the Patter Room URL (see below) which the broadcast post came from.
+The post itself should contain a [net.app.core.crosspost](/object-metadata/master/annotations/net.app.core.crosspost) annotation indicating the Patter Room URL (see below) which the broadcast post came from.
 * [net.app.core.oembed](/object-metadata/master/annotations/net.app.core.oembed) can be used to embed images into the chat room.
 How these are displayed is up to the client.

 Patter rooms have a unique canonical URL:

 http://patter-app.net/room.html?channel=CHANNELID

-This URL should be used when creating a broadcast post with the net.app.core.cross-post annotation (above).
+This URL should be used when creating a broadcast post with the net.app.core.crosspost annotation (above).
 Users may also use the URL by hand to invite others to a public room.
 When encountering such a URL, clients may wish to parse the URL and use a native implementation of Patter rather than treating it as a normal link.

 <!-- provide a way to contact you -->
 ## Maintainers